AMD’s 7000 series lineup is currently at the top of the charts and beats its own predecessor the 5000 series by a good margin.

 AM4 sockets have 300, 400, and 500 chipsets like X370, B450, X570, etc. There are a total of 8 chipsets for AM4 motherboards whereas being a new platform in the market, the AM5 motherboards currently have only 4.

-Out of those 4 sockets, two are basically the same chipsets with the Expo Technology.
-So, we have the X670 and the B650 chipsets that will be available for the 7700X.
+Out of those 4 chipsets, two are basically the same chipsets with the Extreme Technology.

 Ryzen 7700X supports DDR5 RAM out of the box whereas the 5700X is only compatible with DDR4 RAM.
 This is due to the fact that 7600X can only be used with AM5 motherboards which only support DDR5.
 So, AMD simply made DDR4 incompatible with all the Ryzen 7000 series processors.